Ohio teen’s StairMaster challenge goes viral, raising money for Ukrainians in need - NewsBreak

 (WKBN) – As efforts to help those in Ukraine continue, one Ohio woman is taking her efforts to the next level by raising money in a unique way.

 How much time do you typically spend on the StairMaster?
 Fifteen minutes?
 Twenty-five?
 Forty-five?
-Try 24 hours — that’s how long Olena Sadovska spent on the StairMaster this past weekend.Holocaust survivors flee from Ukraine to Germany for safety
+Try 24 hours — that’s how long Olena Sadovska spent on the StairMaster this past weekend.Valley faithful pray for peace in Ukraine

 The 18-year-old was born in Lviv, Ukraine before moving to the Cleveland area at nine months old.
 The majority of her family still lives in Ukraine and she couldn’t bear to sit around watching them and her country struggle.